CloudLabs-MOC/mslearn-azure-developer/instructions/azure-secure-solutions/Lab09-getting-started-page.md

-## Lab 09: Secure Solutions in Azure
+# Getting Started with Lab 09: Secure Solutions in Azure

+### Estimated Duration: 45–60 Minutes

+## Overview

 Welcome to **Lab 09: Secure Solutions in Azure**.
-This Getting Started page provides everything you need before beginning the exercises, including environment access instructions, navigation tips, and support details.
+In this lab, you will secure applications using Azure Key Vault and Azure App Configuration.
+This Getting Started page provides essential environment setup steps, navigation instructions, and support details.

+---

-## Lab Overview
+## Lab Objectives

-In this lab, you will complete two modules:
+By completing this lab, you will learn to:

-### **Module 1: Create and Retrieve Secrets from Azure Key Vault**
+### Module 1 — Create and Retrieve Secrets from Azure Key Vault
 - Create an Azure Key Vault
 - Store and retrieve secrets using Azure CLI
-- Build a .NET console app to interact with Key Vault
+- Build a .NET console application that interacts with Key Vault

-### **Module 2: Retrieve Configuration Settings from Azure App Configuration**
+### Module 2 — Retrieve Configuration Settings from Azure App Configuration
 - Create an App Configuration resource
 - Add configuration data
-- Build a .NET console app to retrieve settings
+- Build a .NET console application to retrieve settings

-**Estimated Duration:** 45–60 Minutes
+---

+## Pre-requisites

+Participants should have:

+- **Basic C# / .NET Skills:** Ability to build console applications and install NuGet packages.
+- **Azure Portal Familiarity:** Ability to navigate Key Vault, App Configuration, and Resource Groups.
+- **Security Concepts:** Basic understanding of secrets, configuration management, and secure storage.
+- **CLI Knowledge:** Ability to run Azure CLI commands in Cloud Shell or local terminal.
+- **Browser Access:** A modern browser to interact with CloudLabs and Azure Portal.

+---

+## Architecture

+This lab demonstrates secure application configuration using Azure Key Vault and App Configuration.

+**Architecture Flow:**

+1. A secret is stored in **Azure Key Vault** and retrieved via the .NET application.
+2. Application settings are stored in **Azure App Configuration**.
+3. The .NET application fetches configuration values securely at runtime.
+4. Azure services provide managed identity access and secure retrieval.

+**Key Components in Flow:**
+Developer → .NET App → Managed Identity → Key Vault → App Configuration → Secure Output

+---

+## Explanation of Components

+1. **Azure Key Vault**
+   Securely stores secrets, keys, and certificates with controlled access.

+2. **Azure App Configuration**
+   Centralized service for storing app configuration settings and feature flags.

+3. **Managed Identity**
+   Provides secure identity for applications without storing credentials.

+4. **Azure CLI**
+   Used to create resources and manage Key Vault secrets and configuration settings.

+5. **.NET Console Application**
+   Demonstrates secure secret and configuration retrieval programmatically.

 ---